 Legal Experience That Stands Out

-Prior to joining Elliott Greenleaf in 2015, Christine served in the Pennsylvania Governor’s Office of General Counsel as the Executive Deputy General Counsel for Criminal Justice and Investigations.
+Prior to joining Elliott Greenleaf in 2015, Christine served as the Executive Deputy General Counsel for Criminal Justice and Investigations in the Pennsylvania Governor’s Office of General Counsel.
 She oversaw all investigations pertaining to Pennsylvania’s 36 executive and independent agencies and counseled the Governor and his Cabinet, as well as officials and employees of the Commonwealth regarding regulatory and compliance issues; Department of Justice investigations; federal and state enforcement actions; grand jury matters; and criminal justice issues.
-Christine personally conducted internal investigations at the Governor’s request and recommended reforms based on best practices.
+Christine personally conducted internal investigations at the Governor’s request and recommended policy and procedural reforms based on best practices.

-Previously, she served for more than 10 years as Assistant District Attorney in Philadelphia, where she tried over 50 jury trials to verdict, prosecuting capital and non-capital murder cases, as a member of the Homicide Unit.
-Christine also conducted several complex grand jury investigations, including the grand jury of abortion doctor and convicted killer, Dr. Kermit Gosnell, and the York Street Fire at the Thomas Buck Hosiery Factory.
+Previously, she served for more than 10 years as Assistant District Attorney in Philadelphia, where she tried over 50 jury trials to verdict, prosecuting murder cases, as a senior member of the Homicide Unit.
+Christine also conducted several complex grand jury investigations, most notably the grand jury investigation into abortion doctor and convicted killer, Dr. Kermit Gosnell, and the York Street Fire at the Thomas Buck Hosiery Factory.
+She also served as the legislative liaison for the Pennsylvania District Attorney’s Association in Harrisburg shepherding victim-centered trauma-informed legislation through the General Assembly.

 While earning her J.D. at Temple University Beasely School of Law, Christine served as President of the Moot Court Honor Society and won the Samuel Polsky Scholarship for outstanding oral advocacy in competition.